 - In September 2015, County Board member Carlo Robustelli brought me on board as his campaign treasurer for his 2016 re-election bid.
 The race ended up being uncontested.

 - In December 2015, Mayor Tari Renner and the Bloomington City Council unanimously voted to appoint me to a three-year term on the McLean County Regional Planning Commission board of commissioners.
 I loved working with MCRPC staff on the Bloomington Comprehensive Plan, so this was a natural next step.
 In this role, I continue to work with and support MCRPC staff as they work to plan the future of our community’s major infrastructure and land use.

 - In May 2016, I was voted on to the Green Top Grocery board of directors.
 Green Top is our community’s only cooperative grocery store, at the time slated to open its doors about a year later.
 Shortly before I joined the board, the organization’s first General Manager had been hired, so the board was transitioning from a very active working board to a more mature oversight team for the GM and his staff.

 - In October 2016, I was voted on to the board of the Ecology Action Center, the community’s main environmental nonprofit.
 From government contracts to help oversee Bloomington and Normal’s solid waste programs, to radon awareness programs, and from DIY rain barrel workshops to group-buy programs for solar panels, the EAC performs a bevy of key projects to promote sustainability in our community.

-- In January 2017, I joined the staff of Ride Illinois on a part-time basis to provide technical assistance on a few of their key projects.
+- In January 2017, I briefly joined the staff of Ride Illinois on a part-time basis to provide technical assistance on a few of their key projects.
 Ride Illinois, formerly known as the League of Illinois Bicyclists, is the statewide bicycle advocacy organization, dedicated to improving bicycling conditions throughout the state.
-We advocate for all Illinois bicyclists, promoting bicycle access, education, and safety.
+They advocate for all Illinois bicyclists, promoting bicycle access, education, and safety.